A General Framework for the Practical Disintegration of PAC-Bayesian Bounds: Experiments with neural networks The source code of our experiments is available at https://github.com/paulviallard/MLJ-Disintegrated-PB . We used the PyTorch framework .

-\paragraph{Training method.} We follow our Training Method in which we integrate the direct minimization of the bounds.
-We refer as \ours the training method based on our bound of Corollary~\ref{corollary:nn} (\stoNN denotes the randomized associated bound), as \rivasplata the one based on Equation~\eqref{eq:nn-rivasplata}, as \blanchard the one based on Equation~\eqref{eq:nn-blanchard}, and as \catoni the one based on Equation~\eqref{eq:nn-catoni}.
-First of all, we replace the non-differentiable 0-1 loss by a surrogate for which the bounds still hold: The bounded cross entropy loss \citep{DziugaiteRoy2018}.
-This latter is defined in a multiclass setting with \mbox{$y\!\in\!\{1,2,\ldots\}$} by \mbox{$\ell(h, (\xbf, y)) {=} -\frac{1}{Z}\ln(\Phi(h[y]))\!\in\!
-[0, 1]$} where $h[y]$ is the \mbox{$y$-th} output of the NN, and \mbox{$\forall p\!\in\![0, 1], \Phi(p) {=} e^{-Z}{+}(1{-}2e^{-Z})p$} (we set $Z{=}4$).
-That being said, to learn the best prior $\P\!\in\!\Pbf$ and the posterior $\AQ$, we run our Training Method with two gradient descent-based algorithms $A_{\text{prior}}$ and $A$.
-In phase {\bf 1)} algorithm $A_{\text{prior}}$ learns from $\Scal_{\text{prior}}$ the $T$ priors \mbox{$\P_1,\dots,\P_T\!\in\!\Pbf$} (\ie, during $T$ epochs) by minimizing the bounded cross entropy loss.
+We follow our Training Method (Section~\ref{sec:training-method}) in which we integrate the direct minimization of all the bounds.
+We refer as \ours the training method based on the minimization of our bound in Corollary~\ref{corollary:nn}, as \rivasplata the one based on Equation~\eqref{eq:nn-rivasplata}, as \blanchard the one based on Equation~\eqref{eq:nn-blanchard}, and as \catoni the one based on Equation~\eqref{eq:nn-catoni}. \stoNN denotes the PAC-Bayesian bound with the prior and posterior distributions obtained from \ours.
+To optimize the bound with gradient descent, we replace the non-differentiable 0-1 loss with a surrogate: the bounded cross-entropy loss \citep{DziugaiteRoy2018}.
+We made this replacement since cross-entropy minimization works well in practice for neural networks \citep{GoodfellowBengioCourville2016} and because this loss is bounded between 0 and 1, which is required for the $\kl()$ function.
+The cross-entropy is defined in a multiclass setting with \mbox{$y\!\in\!\{1,2,\ldots\}$} by \mbox{$\ell(h, (\xbf, y)) {=} -\frac{1}{Z}\ln(\Phi(h(\xbf)[y]))\!\in\!
+[0, 1]$} where $h(\xbf)[y]$ is the \mbox{$y$-th} output of the NN, and \mbox{$\forall p\!\in\![0, 1], \Phi(p) {=} e^{-Z}{+}(1{-}2e^{-Z})p$} (we set $Z{=}4$, the default parameter of \citet{DziugaiteRoy2018}).
+That being said, to learn a good enough prior $\P\!\in\!\Pbf$ and the posterior $\AQ$, we run our Training Method with two stochastic gradient descent-based algorithms $A_{\text{prior}}$ and $A$.
+Note that the randomness in the stochastic gradient descent algorithm is fixed to have deterministic algorithms.
+In phase {\bf 1)} algorithm $A_{\text{prior}}$ learns from $\Scal_{\text{prior}}$ the $T$ priors \mbox{$\P_1,\dots,\P_T\!\in\!\Pbf$} (\ie, during $T$ epochs) by minimizing the bounded cross-entropy loss.
 In other words, at the end of the epoch $t$, the weights $\wbf_t$ of the classifier are used to define the prior $\P_t=\Ncal(\wbf_t, \sigma^2\Ibf_{d})$.
 Then, the best prior $\P\!\in\!\Pbf$ is selected by early stopping on $\Scal$.
-In phase {\bf 2)}, given $\Scal$ and $\P$, algorithm $A$ integrates the direct optimization of the bounds with the bounded cross entropy loss. \paragraph{Optimization procedure.\footnote{The details of the optimization and the evaluation of the bounds are described in Appendix.}} Let $\omegabf$ be the mean vector of a Gaussian distribution used as NN weights that we are optimizing.
-In phases {\bf 1)} and {\bf 2)}, at each iteration of the optimizer (\ie, Adam in our case), we sample a noise ${\epsilonbf}\!\sim\! \Ncal({\bf 0}, \sigma^2{\bf I}_{d})$.
-Then, we forward the examples of the mini-batch in the NN parametrized by the weights $\omegabf{+}\epsilonbf$ and we update $\omegabf$ according to the bounded cross entropy loss.
-Note that during phase {\bf 1)}, at the end of each epoch $t$, $\Pcal_{t} {=} \Ncal(\omegabf, \sigma^2\Ibf_{d}) {=} \Ncal(\vbf_t, \sigma^2\Ibf_{d})$ and finally at the end of phase {\bf 2)}, we have $\AQ {=} \Ncal(\omegabf, \sigma^2\Ibf_{d}) {=} \Ncal(\wbf, \sigma^2\Ibf_{d})$.
+In phase {\bf 2)}, given $\Scal$ and $\P$, algorithm $A$ integrates the direct optimization of the bounds with the bounded cross-entropy loss.